 College Scholarship Judge Reveals Winning Secrets

 This college scholarship judge shares with parents and their students exactly what needs to be done to win more money for school.
-College scholarship seekers should always be looking for ways to improve their applications to help them get noticed and chosen by the judges.
+College scholarship seekers should always look for ways to improve their applications to help them get noticed and chosen by the judges.

-Here are 5 winning secrets straight from JR Vazquez, a college scholarship judge and recipient of over $250,000 in scholarships.
+Here are five winning secrets from JR Vazquez, a college scholarship judge and recipient of over $250,000 in scholarships.

 Students that take this advice to heart will improve their scholarship applications and increase their chances of winning money for college.

 What is the first thing a scholarship judge looks for in a scholarship application?

 The very first thing most judges look at in a college scholarship application is the essay, as this gives the best picture of the candidate.
-Next, judges look at the letters of recommendation, followed by standardized (ACT/SAT) test scores and grade point average (GPA).
+Next, judges look at the letters of recommendation, followed by standardized (ACT/SAT) test scores and grade point average (GPA), if applicable.

 What do college scholarship judges want to see in their applicants?